 Skip to content

-These seven tips for community managers will help you create more engagement and increase member retention in your online community.
+Create more engagement and increase member retention in your online community.

 Often, and especially early on in the life of an online community, the community manager is the one who has to start discussions.
-If you’re a community manager, I’m sure you know from experience that creating an engaging discussion is not easy.
+If you’re a community manager, you know from experience that creating an engaging discussion is not easy.
 For example, asking someone what they think about an article and just putting the link out there is not typically enough.

-There are a few handy techniques you can use when creating a conversation to facilitate more interaction.
+Here are a few handy techniques you can use when creating a conversation to facilitate more interaction.

 Applying a framework